Entanglement in prepare-and-measure scenarios: many questions, a few answers

 In this section, we give an initial illustration that allowing higher-dimensional entanglement can make the EA communication setting more powerful by comparing the values of a dimension witness, by Gallego \etal{} \cite{Gallego2010}, that can be attained using classical or quantum communication assisted by entanglement of different local dimensions.
 The witness in question is applicable to a scenario in which Alice has $n_X=5$ inputs and Bob has $n_Y=4$ inputs that yield binary outcomes, and reads

 where the correlators $E_{xy}$ are defined in terms of the probabilities by

 and the coefficients $c_{xy}$ are specified by the coefficient matrix

 In \cite{companionpaper} we derived upper bounds on this witness in the EA setting with $d = 2, 3, 4$ dimensional classical and quantum communication allowing for arbitrary entanglement.
-We also established that the introduction of entanglement makes a definite difference by maximising the witness using the see-saw method \cite{companionpaper} with entangled states of local dimension $D=4$ and observing that we attained values of $W_{5}$, equal to or just under the upper bounds we derived, that significantly exceeded corresponding upper bounds on $W_{5}$\footnote{These were derived analytically in \cite{Gallego2010} in the classical cases and we derived them numerically using the Navascu\'es-V\'ertesi method in the quantum case \cite{Navascues2015}.} that hold when there is no entanglement.
+We also established that the introduction of entanglement makes a definite difference by maximising the witness using the see-saw method \cite{companionpaper} with entangled states of local dimension $D=4$ and observing that we attained values of $W_{5}$, equal to or just under the upper bounds we derived, that significantly exceeded corresponding upper bounds on $W_{5}$ that hold when there is no entanglement\footnote{These were derived analytically in \cite{Gallego2010} in the classical cases and we derived them numerically using the Navascu\'es-V\'ertesi method in the quantum case \cite{Navascues2015}.}.

 To see the difference that changing $D$ makes here, we also compute here the values of $W_{5}$ that we can attain, again using the see-saw method, but this time with the entanglement limited to $D = 2$.